The Culture: Hip Hop and Contemporary Art in the 21st Century

 “Hip hop’s impact, meaning, and influence are both imperceivable and obvious, and are felt, in equal measure, across both mainstream culture and fine art in the U.S. and abroad,” said Asma Naeem, the Dorothy Wagner Wallis Director.
 “With this exhibition, we are developing a greater depth of scholarship about hip hop, and how it appears as its own canon in so many aspects of contemporary artmaking, allowing us to better understand its distinct qualities and the reasons why it has so deeply embedded itself in the global psyche.”

-The Culture will be free for all visitors on April 16, May 21, and June 18.
+The Culture will be free for all visitors on June 18.

 Featured artists and brands include: